Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/4-HBaseMigration.md

 **NOTE:**

-Only perform the task in this section if you haven't performed the Kakfa Migration, Hive Migration, or Spark Migration exercises, otherwise skip to the task [Create the storage account](#Create-the-storage-account).
+Only perform the steps in this section if you haven't performed the Kakfa Migration, Hive Migration, or Spark Migration exercises, otherwise skip to the task [Create the storage account](#Create-the-storage-account).

 ---